-On the other hand, the model-free volatility estimator utilizes the recent availability of the high frequency data, which contains the price and other asset characteristics sampled at a time horizon shorter than one day.
+Second, the volatility is unobservable and thus needed to be estimated from the available data.
+In the early literature, autoregressive conditional heteroskedasticity (ARCH) type models and stochastic volatility (SV) type models have been developed to capture the stylized volatility properties such as volatility clustering and volatility asymmetry.1 Recently, thanks to the availability of high frequency data containing the price and other asset characteristics sampled at a time horizon shorter than one day, it becomes possible to measure the latent volatility quite accurately.
 Andersen and Bollerslev (1998) propose the so-called realized volatility (RV) as an accurate volatility measure computed from 5-minute returns.
-Under some assumptions, the RV is a consistent estimator of the true volatility.2
+Under some assumptions, the RV is a consistent estimator of the true volatility.2 The proposed model incorporates the RV measure via the so-called realized stochastic volatility (RSV) model.